code-dot-org/code-dot-org/TESTING.md

 `./runner.rb --eyes`

 ###Dealing with test failures (non-Eyes)
 Our tests are pretty reliable, but not entirely reliable.
-If you see a test failure, here's your best bet for addressing it
+If you see a test failure, you should investigate it and not immediately assume it is spurious.

-# Take a look at the Saucelabs replay.
+Take a look at the Saucelabs replay.
 You can view a list of recently run tests on Saucelabs and find your error - alternatively, you can run tests with the --html or --verbose option and see a URL.
 Saucelabs should have a video replay of what the test looked like.
 If you see something like a certificate error (common when testing on localhost) or a complete CSS breakdown (sometimes specific to IE9) then this is probably because of a flakey test and its safe to ignore.
 Most other failures do need to be addressed.

 ###Dealing with test failures (eyes)
 If you've made a change that caused an eyes failiure, log into Applitools and check out the replay.
 You can see highlighted areas indicating what parts are different.
 If you've done something that changes the layout, images, or text, that may cause an eyes failure.
 Confirm with another team member that this is okay, and you can accept the new appearance as the baseline for future tests.